 ENCORE comprises three components:

 The standardized File System Structure (sFSS) template: This provides a standardized directory structure (template) according to which a project should be organized.
 It provides sections for the background information, data, and computations.
+This is also referred to as the Project Compendium.
 The main parts of the template are shown in Figure 1.

 The GitHub repository: Git and GitHub provide a system for software version control, hosting, and sharing (Section 6; Appendix).
 The repository only contains the software and software documentation.